Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

 depend on magnetic field.
-Then, $\eta=\frac{1}{5} v^{2}_{F}\tau_{ee}$ is the kinematic viscosity of the carriers at zero magnetic field, $V_{F}$ is the Fermi velocity, $\tau_{ee}$ is the electron-electron collisions time.
-Viscosity effects become important[7] when the e-e mean free path $l_{ee}=V_{F}\tau_{ee}$ is less and(or) comparable to that caused by phonons and(or) impurities $l=V_{F}\tau$ and typical length scale of the sample.
-Note that the Euler term can be neglected in Eq.(5).
+Then, $\eta=\frac{1}{5} V^{2}_{F}\tau_{\eta}$ is the kinematic viscosity of the carriers at zero magnetic field, $V_{F}$ is the Fermi velocity, $\tau_{\eta}$ denotes viscosity relaxation time whose exact form will be specified further.
+Viscosity effects start to be important\cite{Gurzhi63,Dyakonov93} when the mean free path $l_{\eta}=V_{F}\tau_{\eta}$ becomes less and(or) comparable to that $l=V_{F}\tau$ caused by phonons and(or) impurities and typical length scale of the sample.